th2-net/th2-conn-generic/conn-fix/README.md

 # If it is specified , then we will check for OrigSendingTime in resend request
 requiresOrigSendingTime: true

+# Response To Resend Request By Heartbeats
+fakeResendRequest: true
 ```

 ### FIX Server